mziga/generateQRCode/README.md

     w [number, in px]
     h [number, in px]
     showName [null/1-shows name on top]

+Suggestions: You can incorporate QRCode in any VF Page (or site - be sure to select public availability for static resource) or use it in Account (or other object, if modified) as add-on to page layout.

-Comments: Currently not supported for PDF generation; will be release in next version
+Comments: PDF generation currently not supported; will be released in next version.